-Shaukat Thanvi was a Pakistani novel, humorist and story writer.
-He considered the more valuable Urdu writer.
-He won serval awards on his writing.
+Shaukat Thanvi was a Pakistani novel, humorist, and story writer.
+He was considered the more valuable Urdu writer.
+He won serval awards for his writing.

 Shaukat Thanvi was born on February 2, 1904, in Bandarban (Mathura).
 His family name was Muhammad Umar.
 His ancestors belonged to Thana Bandarban.
 So, he added Thanvi as the last name.

-Shaukat Thanvi started his schooling at Bhopal.
-After moving Lakhnow, he admitted in Mission High School.
+Shaukat Thanvi started his schooling in Bhopal.
+After moving to Lakhnow, he was admitted to Mission High School.

-After some time, he left the job and opened his newspaper with the name “Toofan”.
+After some time, he left the job and opened his newspaper named “Toofan.”
 But, it was closed.

-In job days, Shaukat Tanvi starting to wrote poetry, short stories, and novels.
-In 1938, he joined the All India Radio.
+Shaukat Tanvi started to write poetry, short stories, and novels during his job days.
+In 1938, he joined All India Radio.

 After the Partition of India

-After the partition of India.
-Shaukat Thanvi came to Lahore and acceded to the Radio Pakistan.
+After the partition of India, Shaukat Thanvi came to Lahore and acceded to Radio Pakistan.
 On Radio Pakistan, he started his popular program, Qazi Jee.
 He wrote the program and broadcast it.

 At the same time, he joined Pancholi Art Pictures as a writer.
 He wrote the stories and dialogue of the films.
-He also directed a film “Gulnaar”.
+He also directed the film “Gulnaar.”